acdh-oeaw/Teaching_CBS4DH/lectures/command_1_mac.md

 * **Credit:** Our materials are based on the Software Carpentry [Unix Shell](http://swcarpentry.github.io/shell-novice/) course
 * **Something to play with:** Follow the instructions at <http://swcarpentry.github.io/shell-novice/setup.html> to copy some practice files.

 ## What is the *shell*?
-Why and how do we use it?
+How do we use it?

 * The *shell* is a program that runs other programs. <!-- The shell is still a program, which takes input and gives output.
 The input is a command, though, so it seems as though we’re doing something different.
 In reality, using command line is no different than using any other program.-->
 * There are shells that use a GUI (graphical user interface), for example the [Windows Shell](https://docs.microsoft.com/en-us/windows/win32/shell/shell-entry), and shells that use a CLI (command-line interface), like [cmd](https://en.wikipedia.org/wiki/Cmd.exe) in Windows. <!-- What is important to know is that the shell is the outermost layer around the operating system, and there is no one-to-one correspondence between an OS and a shell, although some shells are typically made for a specific OS.
 In Windows, for example, there are two CLI-based shells that come preinstalled, i.e. cmd and PowerShell, and others can be installed afterwards. -->
-* We will use a Unix shell, which we will run inside a window in the GUI of our OS. <!-- macOS and Linux are Unix-like OS's, and come with a Unix shell preinstalled; but we can install one in Windows too. -->
+* We will use a **Unix shell**, which we will run inside a window in the GUI of our OS. <!-- macOS and Linux are Unix-like OS's, and come with a Unix shell preinstalled; but we can install one in Windows too. -->
 * The command-line-based window that runs a shell is called a *console* or a *terminal*.
 * The Unix philosophy is that you can _pipe_ (chain) together small commands, each of which does one thing well, to do something complex.
 You can’t do this in a GUI.
-* bash = ‘Bourne again shell’ (the original Bourne shell is sh; others include csh, ksh, tcsh, zsh). <!-- We use and recommend bash.
+* **bash** = ‘Bourne again shell’ (the original Bourne shell is sh; others include csh, ksh, tcsh, zsh). <!-- We use and recommend bash.
 There are many different shells, some of which you end up downloading with program packages like Python.-->
-	* The standard shell on macOS, starting with macOS Catalina (10.15), is zsh (Z shell).
+	* The standard shell on macOS, starting with macOS Catalina (10.15), is **zsh** (Z shell).
 There are some differences compared to bash (some of them listed [here](https://apple.stackexchange.com/a/361957)), but none that affect us during these lessons.
 You can still use bash by simply typing `bash` in the command line, or you can change the default shell by following the instructions at <https://support.apple.com/en-au/HT208050>.
 * Learn the shell on a need-to-know basis. <!--There are commands you’ll use every day, some you’ll use for special purposes (and you’ll look up how they work when you need them), and some that you’ll never need.-->

-### Advantages of using a CLI-based shell
+## Advantages of using a CLI-based shell

 * There are tools that are available only on the command line.
 * It has a very high action-to-keystroke ratio.